kadena-io/kuro/README.md

 Moreover, it has a model of the price of execution stems; while a great idea, we believe this was poorly executed.
 There are several ways that Ethereum can be made better, e.g. a module system.

-The language that Juno runs for its replicated state machine is [Hopper][Hopper].
+The language that Kadena runs for its replicated state machine is [Hopper][Hopper].
 Though still in early development, it will have the following features when completed:

 * Declarative/Functional